Music, Major

 • Piano Proficiency Exam must be passed prior to MUSI 350.

-• See catalog for foreign language competency requirement.
+• See catalog for second language competency requirement.

 • See University Catalog for distinction between B.A. and B.S.